benjaminy/TenaciousCalf/Documentation/fearless_friday_talk.md

 ## Abstract

-Persistent data structures are structures like lists, sets, maps and priority queues that have a curious property.
-Every time a program modifies a persistent structure (for example, inserting "42" after the 4th element in a list), it gets back both a new structure that reflects the update and the old pre-update structure.
+Persistent data structures are a special variant of things like lists, sets, maps and priority queues.
+Every time a program modifies a persistent structure (for example, inserting "42" after the 4th element in a list), it gets back both a new version that reflects the update and the pre-update version.

-The naive way to implement persistent structures is make a full copy for every update.
+The na&iuml;ve way to implement persistent structures is to make a full copy for every update.
 This would be insanely inefficient in terms of both time and memory.
-The first surprising thing about persistent structures is that they can be quite competitive with their conventional cousins: In many cases asymptotically equal; in the worst case logarithmically slower/bigger.
+The first surprising thing about persistent structures is that they can be quite competitive with their conventional cousins in terms of memory and time efficiency.

 In this talk I'll cover some classic examples of persistent structures, explain why they have been growing in popularity recently and discuss